yoonbenjamin/epsi-gui-in-python/README.md

   - `pydicom`
   - `cv2`

 - NOTE: INSTALLING PACKAGES CAN BE A HASTLE!
-I RECOMMEND USING THE PYCHARM IDE FROM JET BRAINS AS IT HAS AN AUTOMATIC PACKAGE INSTALLATION FEATURE.
+I RECOMMEND USING THE VISUAL CODE STUDIO IDE FROM MICROSOFT AS IT HAS AN AUTOMATIC PACKAGE INSTALLATION FEATURE.

 ### Installation

-1. Download the items in this repository, Python 3.10, and an IDE (PyCharm recommended).
+1.

 ### Instructions